 ZF’s unique technological competence is expressed in a nutshell with its motto "see – think – act“.
 Using the operating principle of intelligent networking, sensors ("see") are connected to control units ("think"), whose signals are issued only to reliable actuators in the drive, braking, steering and occupant safety systems ("act").
 This intelligent interplay between all components and systems helps vehicles not only become safer, but is also a prerequisite for autonomous driving.

+In order to ensure that we have a sufficient number of skilled workers for the digital transformation, ZF is constantly providing its management staff and employees in every role within the company with further training.
 ZF encourages its employees to think in terms of achieving results, to play a role in shaping their own professional development and to further expand their personal skills.
 At the same time, ZF supports them through its flexible work hours, active health management and competitive remuneration.

+Working together day-to-day, cooperation in a trusting atmosphere is important to us.
+We firmly believe that diversity has a positive impact on society and on how people work together.
 As a member of the Diversity Charter, we promote a balanced gender ratio among our employees and an international workforce with broad experiences and levels of expertise.
 To promote diversity and equal opportunity, ZF offers a broad range of mentoring programs and career modules.